 This activity also offers CE credit for Pharmacists and Pharmacy Technicians.
 Click here for information.

 *This activity meets the state requirement for Illinois, California (Non-supervisor roles), Delaware, Maine and New York.

-Sexual harassment comes in variety of forms and can severely impact harassed individuals, witnesses, and employers.
+Sexual harassment comes in a variety of forms and can severely impact harassed individuals, witnesses, and employers.
 The consequences of harassment may result in legal issues, reduction in workplace morale, and various health concerns.
-This written continuing education activity will assist in increasing awareness of what constitutes sexual harassment, the impact of harassment, what do to if you are harassed or a witness, the responsibilities of the employer, and the protections that are place for those reporting harassment.
+This written continuing education activity will assist in increasing awareness of what constitutes sexual harassment, the impact of harassment, what to do if you are harassed or a witness, the responsibilities of the employer, and the protections that are in place for those reporting harassment.

 The target audience for this activity includes all healthcare professionals and associated staff.

 - Describe sexual harassment and its burden in the workplace environment.

 - Recognize forms sexual harassment such as quid pro quo and hostile work environment.

 - Discuss how to report sexual harassment if experienced or witnessed.

 - Examine whistleblower protections, including examples of what is and is not retaliation.